 It might seem that way.
 Yet, even those Commandments present the same outcomes.
 The punishment demanded for seven of them is death and for the other three it’s extreme shame.

-Sure, on the surface it seems to describe what we must do to please Him –and what the penalty is for failure.
-But that’s to show us the severity and urgency of our need.
-It’s His message for salvation –to squash our independence –to sabotage our complacency –to draw us to Him for eternal life –and to launch us on a journey of faith in Him.
+That stringent death-penalty was to show the severity and urgency of our need for life through salvation.
+It’s His way of squashing our independence –sabotaging our complacency –drawing us to Himself for eternal life –and launching us on a journey of faith in Him.

-For those of us who are well along on our journey, the Law also provides shadows, or copies.
+For those of us who have realized its purpose and are well along on our journey, the Law also contains shadows, or earthly copies, of the divine reality.
 They are pictures painted with words –elaborating the passion that motivated Jesus’ life here on earth, His death for our rebellious ways and His resurrection to give us that new life.